stouffer/EvoGeoModules/manuscript/manuscript.md

     short: Conservation of contribution to coevolutionary signal.
     wide: true
 date: November 26, 2015
 abstract: Both species and their interactions are affected by changes that occur at macro-evolutionary time-scales, and shape both ecological communities and their phylogenetic structure.
-But because extent ecological community structure is contingent upon random chance, environmental filters, and local effects, it is unclear how much macro-ecological signal local communities should retain.
+Of course, extant ecological community structure is also contingent upon random chance, environmental filters, and local effects; it is therefore unclear how much macro-ecological signal local communities should retain.
 Here we show that, in a host--parasite system where species interactions vary substantially over a continental gradient, the macro-ecological significance of individual interactions is maintained across different scales.
 Notably, this occurs despite the fact that observed community variation at the local scale frequently tends to weaken or remove community-wide phylogenetic signal.
 When considered in terms of the interplay between community ecology and coevolutionary theory, our results demonstrate that individual interactions are capable and indeed likely to show a consistent signature of past evolutionary history even when woven into communities that do not.
 titlepage:
   - l: "Abstract: 134 words; Main text: 3120 words; 4 figures; no table; 38 references."
   - l: "Authorship: TP and DBS conceived the study; TP performed the analysis; TP and DBS wrote the paper."